keethu-ram/Movie-Analysis/README.md

   The resulting information for all titles in the list is put into a DataFrame, and then saved as a CSV file named "Search.csv".

 3) ANALYSIS:
   In analysis.py, the "Search.csv" file is analyzed to provide mean budget, revenue, duration, and rating.
 Additionally, matlib plots are made for top genres, actors, and directors.
 A word cloud is made for keywords.
-This is saved as png file.